 The NBA is changing the All-Star game format and it’s about time!

-If you’re into fantasy sports, the NBA adopting this concept is pretty exciting!
-With the likes of so many great stars, the star power of this event will for once truly make this game feel like an All-Star game and not some glorified exhibition with no defense.
-Plus, with charitable donations on the line, the NBA’s Elite now have a legitimate reason and motivation to defend.
-Now if they could only get the right participants in the Dunk Contest, All-Star weekend would become “must see” TV (as if it already wasn’t).
+If you’re a fan of fantasy sports, the NBA adopting this concept is pretty exciting!
+With the likes of so many great stars, the star power of this event will for once truly make this game feel like a true All-Star game and not a glorified exhibition game with no defense.
+Each team will playing for their charity of choice, which you hope will provide the NBA’s elite with more motivation to defend.
+Now if the NBA could only get the right participants in the Dunk Contest, the likes of All-Star weekend would be fully restored.